taha59/Chess/README.md

 - Click on a piece to select it and drop it to your desired square.
 - Use the mouse to interact with the game interface.
-- Undo a move by clicking 'z' key.
+- Undo a move by clicking the 'z' key.
 You can't undo a move once the game ends in a stalemate or a draw.

 ## Features